Quantifying Complexity in Quantum Phase Transitions via Mutual Information Complex Networks

-\textit{Emergence of Critical Points} -- Figure~\ref{fig:splines} shows a finite-size scaling study of complex network measures on the mutual information calculated with matrix-product-state (MPS) code for these two models, for 1D lattices with $L=14$ to $500$, a range appropriate to experiments.
-Although we studied twelve measures, we selected the four most relevant for brevity: density of links $D$, clustering coefficient $C$, average disparity $Y$, and Pearson correlation between middle lattice sites, $R$.
-All four measures are clearly useful to identify phase transitions in the TIM and highlight different physical aspects. $D$ is high in the TIM ferromagnetic and BHM superfluid phases where the nodes in the lattice are strongly connected, as sketched in Fig.~\ref{fig:sketch}(a).
-However, the quantum phase transition at the critical point is sharp at $L\to\infty$ for the TIM, where there is a $Z_2$ transition and $L\simeq 100$ suffices, whereas in the BHM we expect to observe a BKT crossover, which converges only for very large $L\simeq 1000$~\cite{Kuhner00}, and is most apparent in the first and second derivative of $D$.
-The TIM paramagnetic and BHM Mott insulating phases are only sparsely connected. $C$ follows a similar behavior except that for both the TIM and BHM it develops a local minimum near the critical point.
+\textit{Emergence of Critical Points} -- Figure~\ref{fig:splines} shows a finite-size scaling study of complex network measures on the mutual information calculated with MPS code for these two models, for 1D lattices with ranges appropriate for experiments.
+Although we studied twelve network measures, we selected the four most relevant for brevity: density of links $D$, clustering coefficient $C$, average disparity $Y$, and Pearson correlation between middle lattice sites, $R$, we also include other measures such as bond entropy $S_B$, negativity $\mathcal{N}$, correlation length $\xi$, and condensate depletion $\mathcal{D}$ for comparison purposes.
+All four network measures are clearly useful to identify phase transitions in the TIM and highlight different physical aspects. $D$ is high in the TIM ferromagnetic and BHM superfluid phases where the nodes in the lattice are strongly connected, as sketched in Fig.~\ref{fig:sketch}(a).
+However, the quantum phase transition at the QCP is sharp at $L\to\infty$ for the TIM, where there is a $Z_2$ transition and $L\simeq 100$ suffices, whereas in the BHM we expect to observe a BKT crossover, which converges only for very large $L\simeq 1000$~\cite{Kuhner00}, and is most apparent in the first and second derivative of $D$.
+The TIM paramagnetic and BHM Mott insulating phases are only sparsely connected. $C$ follows a similar behavior except that for both the TIM and BHM it develops a local minimum near the QCP.
 This reflects the fact that the average number of connected triples is temporarily growing faster the control parameter ($g$ for the TIM, $J/U$ for the BHM) for the average number of triangles.
 Physically this could be because the length scale of correlations has become as long as one lattice spacing but not two, resulting in a period of rapid increase in mutual information between nearest neighbors relative to second nearest neighbors.
 In strong contrast to $D$ and $C$, in the TIM ferromagnetic and BHM superfluid phases $Y$ asymptotically approaches $\frac{1}{L-1}$.
 In the TIM paramagnetic and BHM Mott insulating phases, where correlations decay exponentially, $Y$ grows as spins become more tightly bound to their nearest neighbor relative to other qubits in the complex network.
-Finally, $R$ has a completely different behavior, and clearly develops a cusp at the TIM critical point.
-Qualitatively, $R$ is low in both the ferromagnetic and paramagnetic phases due to the collapse of the data onto single points in the $\left(\mathcal{I}_{\frac{L}{2},j},\mathcal{I}_{\frac{L}{2}+1,j}\right)$ plane when $g \ll 1$ and when $g \gtrsim 2$.
+Finally, $R$ has a completely different behavior, and clearly develops a cusp at the TIM QCP.
+Qualitatively, $R$ is low in both the ferromagnetic and paramagnetic phases due to the relative homogeneity of correlations when $g \ll 1$ and when $g \gtrsim 2$.
 In contrast, near criticality the weights display an approximately linear relationship.
-In this way $R$ measures the non-trivial correlation that occurs near criticality.